San Luis Obispo, CA 93406

 The Central Coast Treasure Hunters Association, (CCTHA), is located on the Central Coast of California.
 We are situated about half way between Los Angeles and San Francisco in what we believe to be the "garden spot" of the state.
 We have ocean beaches, but in just a few hours, one can be high in the mountains and in the "Mother Lode" country, or deep in the desert with its associated ghost towns and mining camps.

 CCTHA was started in 1984 by a group of metal detector enthusiasts.
 Our Club, from this humble start, has continued to grow.
 We have numerous Club sponsored functions throughout the year.

 The General Membership meets at 7 PM on the fourth Thursday of each month at the Animal Care Clinic, 162 Cross Street, San Luis Obispo (Corner of Tank Farm & Long Street; one block east of Higuera) Use the entrance near the corner on Long at Tank Farm Street.
 Everyone is welcome to attend.

-Please note on the November 17 and December 8 meeting date changes due to holiday conflicts/issues.
+Please note the November 17 and December 8 meeting date changes in consideration of the holidays.

 Our members are hobbyists that enjoy all forms of treasure hunting, which you could say is the discovery of objects, new and old, usually hidden from view.
 Examples are metal detecting, gold panning, dredging for gold, bottle hunting, rock and mineral hunting.
 It does not matter what type of treasure hunting you enjoy.
 We welcome everyone with an interest in treasure hunting in all its forms.
 Becoming a member of CCTHA is easy.
 Currently annual dues are: $25.00 for an individual membership or $35.00 for a family (after January new membership prorated).